goldbergyoni/various-testing-examples/clean-testing/demo-flow.md

 ## Test structure patterns

-- Show title "The test structure"

 ### Naming

 - Problem: A test fails, I'm about to deploy, what is it about? now have to read the code 📹
-- Guideline: Write for the visitor, speak at the requirement level, show requirement document 🖼
+- Guideline: Speak the language that most people understand, so the visitor developer speak at the requirement level, show requirement document 🖼
 - Advice: include 3 parts, from Osherove book 📓
-- BP: 3 parts in each test name ✅
-- First try: code 3 parts in one line, report looks bad 🖼
+- First try: code 3 parts in one line
 - Linter: eslint-plugin-test-names ️️⚙️

 ### Hirearchy

-- Problem: Long textual list, any relation between the failing test?
+- Problem: Long textual list, any relation between the failing test? report looks bad 🖼
 - Making this better: organized report 🖼, can run only one category 🆒
 - Applying categorization: Group by common
 - Method 1: Group by scenario, great when there are few scenarios and many tests, like, the source of "it", Mocha context
 - Method 2: Group by custom category, create describe, put tests
-- Tagging: sometime we want to run custom
+- Tagging: sometime we want to run custom #smoke
-- BP: Categorize your tests ✅
 - Linter: ⚙️
 - Here's a list with useful linters 🎁
+- BP: Show last BPs ✅

 ### The test parts

-- Problem: Bulk of test, why does it fail?
+- Problem: Bulk of test, why is the SUT?
 - Literature: GOOS about structure 📓
 - Explain: Our brains stay on system1 when recognize patterns (pattern), zero cpu cycles
 - BP: AAA ✅